On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Statements of main results

-\begin{defn} {\rm The trace vector space $\lie{tr}_2$ (cf.~\cite{AT}) is defined to be the quotient of ${\rm Ass}_2$ by the equivalence relation given between words in $x$ and $y$ by $w\sim w'$ if $w'$ can be obtained from $w$ by a cyclic permutation of the letters of the word $w$, and extended linearly to polynomials.
-The natural projection is denoted } \end{defn}
+\begin{defn} (1).
+The {\it trace linear space} $\lie{tr}_2$ (cf.~\cite{AT}) is defined to be the quotient of ${\rm Ass}_2$ by the equivalence relation given between words in $x$ and $y$ by $w\sim w'$ if $w'$ can be obtained from $w$ by a cyclic permutation of the letters of the word $w$, and extended linearly to polynomials.
+The natural projection is denoted

 For any polynomial $f\in {\rm Ass}_2$ with constant term $c$, we can decompose $f$ in two ways as

 for uniquely determined polynomials $f_x,f_y,f^x,f^y$ in $Ass_2$.